FeatherFramework/feather-admin/README.md

 # Feather Admin

 Feather Admin adds an in-game admin menu to RedM servers that use the Feather Framework.
-By default, only characters with Admin role can open the menu or use its tools.
+By default, only characters with numeric role level `99` can open the menu or use its tools.

 ## Features

 - View everyone currently connected to the server
+- View character details, economy values, role level, and identifiers
+- Teleport to a player, bring them to you, or send them back
+- Spectate another player, including players outside normal streaming range
+- Kick a player with a required reason
+- Issue persistent warnings and review moderation history
+- Apply permanent or temporary account bans
+- Search for and moderate players who are currently offline
+- Revoke active bans from the in-game menu
+- Block banned accounts before they enter the server
+- Add or remove dollars, gold, tokens, and experience
+- Restore a player's saved character model, clothing, and appearance
 - Use admin tools on yourself or another player
 - Toggle god mode, invisibility, infinite stamina, and noclip
 - Heal or kill a player